-5e How to pay the contributory charge?
+5a How to pay the contributory charge?

-For those new pupils starting faith schools from September 2011, onwards who are subject to the contributory charge, this can be paid in one instalment by cheque, credit or debit card or by ten monthly payments by direct debit.
+The contributory charge can be paid in one instalment by cheque, credit or debit card or by ten monthly payments by direct debit.
 A travelpass will not be issued until the fee is received or the direct debit mandate has been set up.

-5f Is there any reduction in the contributory charge?
+5b Is there any reduction in the contributory charge?